mifi/lossless-cut/README.md

 The following formats/codecs should generally work: MP4, MOV, WebM, MKV, OGG, WAV, MP3, AAC, H264, Theora, VP8, VP9
 For more information about supported formats / codecs, see https://www.chromium.org/audio-video.

-**New in v1.11.0:** Unsupported files can now be remuxed (fast) or encoded (slow) to a friendly format/codec from the `File` menu.
+Unsupported files can now be remuxed (fast) or encoded (slow) to a friendly format/codec from the `File` menu.
 A processed version of the file will then be opened in the player.
-The cut operation will still be performed using the original file as input.
+The cut operation will still be performed using the original file as input, so it will be lossless.
 This allows for potentially opening any file that ffmpeg is able to decode.

 ## Typical workflow